General

 Does the fence protect your vegetables from deer, rabbits and other wildlife?

 The fence is decorative.
 Rabbits can dig under.
 Deer can step over.
 So it really isn’t designed to keep anything out.
-That said, it is useful for keeping the chickens away from tender seedlings.
-Although the chickens can fly, it hasn’t yet occurred to them that there may be something tasty on the other side of the fence.
+That said, it was useful for keeping the chickens away from tender seedlings.
+Although the chickens could fly, it never occurred to them that there may be something tasty on the other side of the fence.
 And strangely, the deer aren’t interested in getting in either—so far, at least.
 I suspect it is because there is so much to eat in the woods around our house during gardening season.
 A local farmer suggested that the enclosed space with ornamentation may be too much for a large deer to try and navigate while jumping.
 I just don’t know.
+So much for the deer ignoring my garden!
+The past five years have been a constant battle.
+It is very disheartening to lovingly nurse along tomatoes to ripeness only to have the deer have a tomato buffet by moonlight one night, just before they are ready for the first pickings.

 How much property do you have?